Bentley Park College

-Bentley Park College is a co-educational, state run school located in Bentley Park (Queensland, Australia).
-The school is within Cairns Regional Council's jurisdiction.
+Bentley Park College is a co-educational, state run school located in Bentley Park, Cairns, Queensland, Australia.

 Historical Development

 The road the school is located on was built in 1885 and was named after the McLaughlin family, farmers of the area.

 In 1997 (term 4), the school opened as a primary school in Centenary Park called "Edmonton State School", after a nearby town.
 In 1998, it was renamed "Bentley Park College" with commencement in operation as a P–7 school, a corresponding name change which was subsequently reflected in the suburb of "Centenary Park", which was renamed "Bentley Park".
-The school current educates students from preschool to 12th grade.
+In 1999 it was decided to expand it to incorporate secondary schools, with the middle school opening in 2001 and the first Year 12 students graduating in 2004.
+The school currently educates students from preschool to 12th grade.

 In 2011, the school's original motto, "Achieving Tomorrow's Visions Today" was replaced with its current motto of "Aspire, Learn, Achieve".

 Infrastructure

 Medical Precinct

 In 2022, Bentley Park College launched a $1.4m medical precinct, allowing High school students throughout Cairns to fast track their career in health care.